OXFORD PUNTING

 LEAVING A BANK

-You can't just punt away from a bank.
+Sometimes you can't just punt away from a bank.
 In order to do so the front has to turn out which means the back must swing in - but the bank is in the way!
+You can try moving the bow out by swinging the pole in the water towards that side - but it does not always work.
 The simplest thing to do is what motor launches do.
 They put on full rudder towards the bank and go gently ahead so that the bows go in towards the bank and the stern swings out.
 They then reverse out and then go ahead.
-The punting version is to swing the pole so that the back comes out away from the bank (The front remaining against the bank - try to restrain passengers from mistakenly "helping" by pushing the front off at this point!).
+The punting version is to swing the pole (towards the bank) so that the back comes out away from the bank (The front remaining against the bank - try to restrain passengers from mistakenly "helping" by pushing the front off at this point!).
 Once the back is well out then swing the pole the other way and the front comes out leaving the punt parallel to the bank and several feet away from it.

 TURNING ROUND